 Years of Experience

-Residents of Ashland, Ohio pick up paychecks that are higher than any other city — the median salary is $74K annually; other top-paying cities include Boise, Idaho ($65K) and Salt Lake City, Utah (approximately $53K).
-By state, the highest compensation levels appear in Tennessee, where the average salary is around $83K per year.
+Residents of Ashland, Ohio pick up paychecks that are higher than any other city — the median salary is about $74K annually; other top-paying cities include Boise, Idaho ($65K) and Salt Lake City, Utah ($54K).
+By state, the highest compensation levels appear in Tennessee, where the average salary is $83K per year.

 Certifications and Degrees